KCL-Health-NLP/nlp-one-day-workshop/workshop.md

 ## Neural networks
 [[back to top]](#top)

-We now have some ideas of how we might represent words and language numerically, encoding some aspects of meaning.
-We could use these representations in the type of models you will have seen in the prediction modelling part of the Youth Awards.
-For example, you could build a model that takes document vectors of product reviews as input, and predicts whether the review is a positive or negative one.
-Or, you might take vectors representing medical record sentences and predict whether the sentence is about a particular symptom.
+We now have some ideas of how we might represent words and language numerically, encoding some aspects of meaning, and how we might use these representations as features in supervised machine learning models.

 Many modern NLP models make use of neural networks to do this kind of prediction.
 We will introduce and buid simple neural networks with a presentation and a couple of practials, and ask how might we use these with words and language?
 The practicals will model simple functions, rather than complex pieces of language.